NOMADIC SOUL

 En route to the lake, we’ll stop at the quintessential Soviet towns of Tokmok and Balykchy and admire some of the best USSR-era bus stops scattered along the road.

-In the afternoon we’ll eventually reach the lakeside town of Cholpon-Ata, where we’ll spend the last hours of the day relaxing along the sandy shores of the Issyk-kul and plunging into its cold and slightly saltish waters.
+In the afternoon, we’ll eventually reach the lakeside town of Cholpon-Ata, where we’ll spend the last hours of the day relaxing along the sandy shores of the Issyk-kul and plunging into its cold and slightly saltish waters.

 Overnight in Cholpon-Ata.

-DAY 4 TO DAY 5 – Karakol
+DAY 4 TO DAY 5 • NOODLES AND MINARETS

-We’ll spend these days exploring Karakol and the surrounding areas: bustling bazaars, Soviet memorials, Russian wooden churches bright-coloured Dungan mosques, former mining towns set against dazzling mountain backdrops,* and melancholic USSR-era sanatoriums.
+In the morning we’ll continue our drive along the northern shore of the Issyk-Kul and head for Karakol, formerly known as Przhevalsk: bustling bazaars, Soviet memorials, Russian wooden churches, bright-coloured Dungan mosques, former mining towns set against dazzling mountain backdrops, and melancholic USSR-era sanatoriums.

 Overnights in Karakol.